-Back to Authority and Revolt
+Back to Gate of Authority

 29. Obedience: The Virtue Modernism Must Redefine

-Authority and Revolt: obedience received from God versus rebellion against order.
+Gate of Authority: obedience received from God versus rebellion against order.

 • God commands,